tudelft3d/eNoiseModel/README.md

 ## eNoise Model
 eNoise Model is the data model for standardising the input/output data for noise simulations using CNOSSOS-EU in the EU.
 It is developed as an extension to the international 3D GIS standard [CityGML](http://www.opengeospatial.org/standards/citygml).
-It integrates concepts from the CNOSSOS-EU, the geluidregister, the INSPIRE, the Dutch IM Geluid and the existing CityGML Noise ADE.
+It integrates concepts from the CNOSSOS-EU, the geluidregister, the INSPIRE, Dutch IM Geluid and the existing CityGML Noise ADE.

 Things to know
 ---------------